TILOS-AI-Institute/MacroPlacement/Docs/CodeElements/README.md

 Input file: [setup.tcl](https://github.com/TILOS-AI-Institute/MacroPlacement/blob/main/CodeElements/Clustering/test/setup.tcl) (you can follow the example to set up your own design) and [FixFile](https://github.com/TILOS-AI-Institute/MacroPlacement/blob/main/CodeElements/Clustering/test/fix_files_grouping/ariane.fix.old) (This file is generated by our [Grouping](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/main/CodeElements/Grouping) scripts)

-Output_files: the clustered netlist in protocol buffer format and cooresponding plc file.
+Output_files: the clustered netlist in protocol buffer format and corresponding plc file.

 Note that the [example](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/main/CodeElements/Clustering/test) that we provide is the ariane design implemented in NanGate45.
 The netlist and corresponding def file with placed instances are generated by [Genus iSpatial](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/main/Flows/NanGate45/ariane133) flow.
 Here the macro placement is automatically done by the Genus and Innovus tools, i.e., according to Flow **(B.1)** above.